nicanor-jay/Court-Transcript/dashboard/README.md

 This folder contains all the python scripts used to create and run the Courts Transcripts Dashboard, as well as a helper `build_push_dockerfile.sh` to build and upload the image to AWS ECR.

+## Scripts
+### `dashboard.py`
+This script is the main entrypoint of the dashboard, and is what will give the Streamlit UI the structure and layout.

+### `charts.py`
+This file will hold all of the function to create and return Altair charts which will be shown on the dashboard pages.

+### `data_cache.py`
+This script will hold all functions used to query the RDS which will return the output as Pandas DataFrames.
+The outputs of each function in this script will also be cached with the `@st.cache_data` decorator to improve efficiency.

+### `rds_utils.py`
+This RDS utility script holds all functions used to connect and send queries to the RDS.

+### `utils.py`
+This utility script holds helper functions, such as a function to setup the logging used for the dashboard code.

 ## Requirements
 1. A root level `.env` file formatted as stated in the [project level readme](../README.md).